 DeGolia said he is supporting Lewis, who has vocally opposed separation from the fire district.
 Talks of separation were spurred by a 2016 fire services study, which showed a disparity between the fixed percentage of tax revenues the town's property owners hand over to the fire district in return for emergency response services, and how much it actually costs the district to provide those services to the town.

 Wiest actively supports detachment, DeGolia claimed in a Sept.
 21 email.
-But Wiest says on his official campaign website on his campaign website that while he and the council supported collecting financial and service information from the fire district, he does not support detachment.
+But Wiest says on his campaign website that while he and the council supported collecting financial and service information from the fire district, he does not support detachment.

 "I am disappointed that Rick is making false statements about my position," Wiest said in a Sept.
 21 email.
 "This misleads the public and creates discord within the council.
 I can only assume he has another agenda."